Ehrhart Neubert

-Life
+Biography

 Neubert was born into the family of a Protestant minister in 1940 in Herschdorf, a hillside village near Erfurt in central southern Germany.
 He grew up in nearby Großenbehringen.
 Between 1958 and 1963 he studied Theology at Jena.
 After 1964 he worked at Niedersynderstedt initially as a vicar and later as the minister in charge for the parish.
 From 1973 he was combining his parish duties with work as a student chaplain at nearby Weimar.
 In 1976, probably on the advice of Robert Havemann, he joined the CDU, in western Germany a political party of the moderate right, but in the politically and by this time physically separated eastern German state, one of the so-called "block parties" controlled by the ruling Socialist Unity Party of Germany (Sozialistische Einheitspartei Deutschlands/SED) party through an organisation known as the National Front (Nationale Front der Deutschen Demokratischen Republik/NF).
 In 1984 Neubert resigned from the CDU.
 In 1984 he became community sociology secretary in the Theology Studies department with the Berlin-based East German League of Evangelical Churches.

 From 1967 Ehrhart Neubert was also taking part in various informal discussion groups, focusing on theology, sociology and the interface between them.
 He was sympathetic to the civil right demands of Robert Havemann, who was seen by the regime as a high-profile political dissident.
-By 1979 Neubert was participating actively in Peace Groups of the Evangelical Students' Association and, during then 1980s, in other peace circles.
+By 1979 Neubert was participating actively in Peace Groups of the Evangelical Students' Association and, during the 1980s, in other peace circles.
 He found himself increasingly in conflict both with the state authorities and with the inherently collaborationist leaderships of the official evangelical churches which were keen to retain a level of recognition and toleration from the party leadership.
 Neubert also produced a number of quasi-political sociological and theological studies: some of his work appeared in West Germany under the pseudonym "Christian Joachim".

 During East Germany's Peaceful Revolution, Neubert was a co-founder of the Democratic Awakening movement, founded in 1989 in his apartment.
 He contributed to the new party's programme and served as its first vice-chairman.
 He represented Democratic Awakening at several of the East German Round Table sessions and served on various related investigatory commissions.
 A (relatively) young fellow activist in Democratic Awakening was Angela Merkel who later became Chancellor of Germany.
 Finding himself out of sympathy with what he saw at the time a shift towards the political right, in January 1990 Neubert resigned from Democratic Awakening.
 The crunch issue appears to have been the issue of its developing political alliances, notably with the CDU (party): Merkel stayed.
 After reunification, which formally took place in the late summer of 1990, in 1992 he became a member of the Brandenburg branch of the Alliance 90 (political party).